-This article was written by Richard Parker, who is currently a policy intern at the Academy, ahead of our Twitter chat on Wednesday 25 March.
+This article is part of the Academy's #medscilife project and was written by Richard Parker, who is currently a policy intern at the Academy, ahead of our Twitter chat on Wednesday 25 March 2017 2015.

 I’m a gastroenterology trainee in Birmingham.
 I’ve just completed my PhD and am about to start work as a clinical lecturer.
 I went out-of-programme in December 2011 and our first son was born almost exactly a year later, just before Christmas 2012, as I started the second year of my PhD.